contensis/experience-engine/packages/react/README.md

 ### [\<Personalize \/\> component](https://github.com/contensis/personalization/blob/main/packages/react/docs/PERSONALIZE.md)

-A typical React component that renders a content Entry might look like this.
+A typical React component that renders a content Entry might look like this

-The `ExampleHomePage` component renders a logo and the title from the Entry, then a `HeroBanner` component fed is props from the contents of the `hero` field
+The `ExampleHomePage` component renders a logo and the title from the Entry, then a `HeroBanner` component is fed props from the contents of the `hero` field

 ```tsx
 import React from "react";